Tahrir protest seeks to complete Egypt revolution

 "The real revolution begins from today," said Taymour Abu Ezz, 58.

-In the last few days, frustration with the military council has turned into outright anger fuelled partly by footage of the security forces' violent crackdown on the protesters.
+In the last few days, frustration with the military council has turned into outright anger fueled partly by footage of the security forces' violent crackdown on the protesters.

 Some demonstrators said they had come to Tahrir Square after seeing a clip posted on YouTube that appeared to show a member of the security forces dragging a corpse onto a rubbish pile.